Startrex/medusa-chess/README.md

 Depending on your system environment and the tools installed, **nobble** may or may not work out of the box.
 Please visit <a href="https://github.com/sandeepmistry/noble">https://github.com/sandeepmistry/noble</a> on how to install all the prerequisites for noble.

 Getting bluetooth to work is the most difficult part, but it should not be an issue if you follow the instructions and/or you get the appropriate hardware.
-As my native laptop's bluetooth adapter was not supported by noble, I got a <a href="https://www.amazon.co.uk/Bluetooth-Yeung-Qee-Compatible-computers-black-1/dp/B07F67Q2KV/ref=sr_1_1?ie=UTF8&qid=1551884488&sr=8-1&keywords=CSR8510+A10+bluetooth+adapter">cheap dongle</a> from Amazon.
+As my native laptop's bluetooth adapter was not supported by noble, I just got this <a href="https://www.amazon.co.uk/Bluetooth-Yeung-Qee-Compatible-computers-black-1/dp/B07F67Q2KV/ref=sr_1_1?ie=UTF8&qid=1551884488&sr=8-1&keywords=CSR8510+A10+bluetooth+adapter">cheap dongle</a> from Amazon, and it worked perfectly!

 ## Configuration

-Edit configuration text file **medusa.config**.
+Configuration can be changed by editing the simple text file **medusa.config**.

-Sections are separated by [], and commented lines start with a ';'.
+Sections are separated by '[ ]', and commented lines start with a ';'.
 We have 4 main sections:

 <ul>
 <li>Engine: enter the full absolute path to the installed engine.</li>
 <li>Moves: select how moves are to be calculated by engine (UCI 'go' command).
 Choose either desired depth, nodes or movetime.</li>
 <li>UCI_options: select options that can be loaded by UCI command 'option'.
 Check engine documentation for what's available.</li>
 <li>PGN: configure how .pgn files (games) will be created.
 Other fields can also be inserted (ELO, Round, etc).</li>
 </ul>

 ```